Noticing your Nespresso coffee doesn't taste as fresh, or your machine is brewing slower than usual?

 3. Allow the mixture to remain undisturbed for 25 minutes.
 Allowing the fluid to sit will enable the lemon juice to work as a descaling agent.

 4. Activate Descaling Mode on your appliance.
-Run the descaling process like normal and empty the fluid you collect.
+Run the descaling process as normal and empty the collected fluid.

 5. Rerun the descaling process with clean water.
 Repeat this rinsing process until all traces of the solution are gone.